 Rachel Bilson and Adam Brody

 Summer Roberts and Seth Cohen of The O.C. were undoubtedly one of the most beloved TV couples of the '00s, and the chemistry between the actors who played them bled into their real lives.
-Rachel Bilson and Adam Brody dated from 2003 and 2006, and as recently last spring, they were still aware of how much their fans loved seeing them together.
+Rachel Bilson and Adam Brody dated from 2003 and 2006, and as recently as 2020, they were still aware of how much their fans loved seeing them together.
 Responding to an Instagram post by InStyle magazine of some of their cutest moments (as reported by People), Bilson commented, "IM SORRY!!!!
 He fared really well!"
-While she reportedly split from Bill Hader in 2020, Brody is married to fellow teen TV idol, Gossip Girl star Leighton Meester.
-And for more of the hottest young actors from this era, check out The Biggest '00s TV Teen Idols, Then and Now.
+While she reportedly split from Bill Hader also in 2020, Brody is married to fellow teen TV idol, Gossip Girl star Leighton Meester.

 Sandra Bullock and Matthew McConaughey